The Post 9/11 GI Bill of Benefits

 The GI bill will not pay for primary flight training leading to the Private Pilot Certificate.

-However, advanced ratings beyond Private Pilot are funded.
+However, advanced ratings beyond Private Pilot such as Instrument and Commercial certificates are funded.

 You must have your Private Pilot Certificate before beginning training under the GI Bill Benefits.